rlucente-se-jboss/ib-fips-stig/README.md

 VM.
 Make sure this repository is on your host using either `git clone` or secure copy (`scp`).

 During CentOS Stream installation, configure a regular user with `sudo` privileges on the host.
-These instructions assume that this repository is cloned or copied to your user's home directory on the host.
+These instructions assume that this repository is cloned or copied to your user's home directory on the host (e.g. `~/ib-fips-stig`).
+The below instructions use that assumption.

 Login to the host using `ssh` and then run the following script to update the system.

-    cd /path/to/ib-fips-stig
+    cd ~/ib-fips-stig
     sudo ./register-and-update.sh
     sudo reboot

-In the above commands, `/path/to/ib-fips-stig` should match the file path to your `ib-fips-stig` directory.

-After the system reboots, simply run the script to install image-builder:
+After the system reboots, simply run the script to install and configure
+image-builder:

+    cd ~/ib-fips-stig
     sudo ./config-image-builder.sh

 The above script installs and enables the web console and image builder.